bdspringer/Tableau/readme.md

 * Today, what is the gender breakdown of active participants (Male v.
 Female)?

-* How effective has gender outreach been in increasing female ridership over the course of the past three years?
+* How effective has gender outreach been in increasing female ridership over the timespan?

 * How does the average trip duration change by age?

 * What is the average distance in miles that a bike is ridden?

-* Which Bikes (by ID) are most likely due for repair or inspection this year?
+* Which bikes (by ID) are most likely due for repair or inspection in the timespan?

 * How variable is the utilization by bike ID?